 Q: What are the hour requirements for students working in the Clinic?

 A: Students are expected to work about 17 hours per week at the Clinic.
 This includes classroom time (reading and preparing for class and completing course assignments), case supervision, client work, community work and administrative duties.
-Students are required to work 8 hours at the clinic and must be available for community outreach work.
+Students are required to work 8 hours at the clinic.
 Clinic office hours are set at the beginning of the semester based on student availability.
 Students work during regular business days, Monday through Friday between 9-6 PM.

 Q: How are cases referred to the Clinic?

 Q: What are the eligibility requirements?

-A: To be eligible for the Clinic, students must be in good academic standing and have completed their first year of study.
-The Immigration Clinic does not require prerequisite courses, but does recommend Immigration Law, Evidence, Children and the Law, and Legal Profession prior to or concurrent with enrollment.
+A: Students must be in good academic standing and have completed their first year of study.
+The Immigration Clinic does not require prerequisite courses but does recommend Immigration Law, Evidence, Children and the Law, and Legal Profession prior to or concurrent with enrollment.

 Q: How do students apply for the Clinic?

 A: Interested students must submit an Immigration Law Clinic application available on the Portal at MySWLAW.
 The Clinic gives preference to third- and fourth-year students who have not had prior in-house clinic experience and to students with public interest and other work or volunteer experience.
 Fluency in another language is not required.
 Selection is not be based on academic rank.